santi-pdp/quasi-rnn/README.md

 The current implementation contains a language model prepared to work on Pen TreeBank (PTB) dataset.

-To execute the training experiment:
+To execute the PTB language model experiment:

 `python train_lm.py`

-The default parameters are set to achieve those results of the paper for the architecture w/ zoneout of `p = 0.1`.
+The default parameters are set as those in the paper for the architecture w/ zoneout of `p = 0.1`.
 However, there are plenty of options available :)

+NOTE: still have to achieve the results shown in the original paper.

 ```
 usage: train_lm.py [-h] [--unrolled_lstm [UNROLLED_LSTM]] [--nounrolled_lstm]